h5bp/ant-build-script/readme.md

 ## Add the build script to your project

+For most people, you can just drop the contents of the build script repo into your HTML5 Boilerplate project in a `build` folder.
+That's the easiest way to get up and running.

+###Add the build script to your project (Advanced version)
-Since we split out the build scripts from the main h5bp repo, you now have more options on how to integrate a build script into your project.
-Beyond the choice of technology, there's also the choice of how to integrate the build script of choice into your h5bp project or local repo.
-There is nothing stopping you from manually dropping the build script in to your HTML5 Boilerplate project.
-That works.
+Since we split out the build scripts from the main h5bp repo, you now have more options on how to integrate a build script into your project.As was mentioned you can simply drop the contents of the build script repo into a `build` folder and you're good to go.

-However, if you'd like to merge it into your main repository and preserve the build script commit history, please follow this workflow:
+If you'd like to merge it into your main HTML5 Boilerplate repository and preserve the build script commit history (and the ability to update from Github), alongside the H5BP commit history, please follow this workflow:

 ```
 # Move into your project's git repository